GabeScott/standard-works-vault/General Conference/1978 April - The Women of God.md

 # The Women of God

-*By Neal A. Maxwell - Of the Presidency of the First Quorum of the Seventy*
+By Elder Neal A. Maxwell - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the April session of the 1978 General Conference*